-Dr. Natalie Khazaal is an assistant professor in the School of Modern Languages at Georgia Tech and the director of the Arabic and Middle East & North Africa programs.
+Dr. Natalie Khazaal is an associate professor in the School of Modern Languages at Georgia Tech and the director of the Arabic and Middle East & North Africa programs.
 She is also an American Council of Learned Societies (ACLS) fellow for her work on Arab atheists.
-She grew up in Burgas—the largest port city on the Black Sea, and received her doctorate in Near Eastern Languages and Cultures from the University of Los Angeles.
+She grew up in Burgas—the largest port city on the Black Sea, and received her doctorate in Near Eastern Languages and Cultures from the University of California, Los Angeles (UCLA).

-Dr. Khazaal has taught classes on Arab culture, media, and globalization that develop students’ critical thinking, curiosity, and cultural tolerance at Georgetown University, UCLA, Carleton College, Middlebury College, and TAMU.
-She was the founding faculty advisor for No Lost Generation-Texas, a student initiative that connects with aid organizations, NGOs, governments, and the private sector to help with the global refugee/migrant crisis relief efforts.
-She was also a founding board member of the Cannon River STEM School and a cultural consultant for the 2005 Spielberg movie Munich and other popular productions.
-Currently she is on the board of Ideas Beyond Borders—a non-profit organization that supports young people to think critically about topics ranging from human rights to science and technology, encouraging them to retain their cultural identities but question the status quo and push back against extremism and violence.
+Dr. Khazaal has taught classes on Arab culture, media, and globalization that develop students’ critical thinking, curiosity, and cultural tolerance at Georgia Tech, Georgetown University, UCLA, Carleton College, Middlebury College, and Texas A&M. She was the founding faculty advisor for No Lost Generation-Texas, a student initiative that connects with aid organizations, NGOs, governments, and the private sector to help with the global refugee/migrant crisis relief efforts.
+She was also a founding board member of the Cannon River STEM School, Minnesota.
+Currently, she is on the board of Ideas Beyond Borders—a non-profit organization that supports young people to think critically about topics ranging from human rights to science and technology, encouraging them to retain their cultural identities but question the status quo and push back against extremism and violence.

 She is a guest expert on Court TV https://www.courttv.com; the creator, director, and presentor of the Arabic-language YouTube channel, GenV https://www.youtube.com/channel/UCccacSFWNMbG3jshvxFXqGg; and a consultant for Hollywood (Munich, 2005, dir.
 Steven Spielberg https://www.imdb.com/title/tt0408306).

 - 2020 Faces of Exclusive Excellence Award recipient, Georgia Tech